rsmusllp/termineter/INSTALL.md

 The requirements are listed in the requirements.txt file.
 They can be installed with `python3 -m pip install -r requirements.txt`.

-## How To Install Termineter (Windows)
+## How To Install Termineter
 No installation or modification is necessary.
-Start a command prompt, navigate to the termineter directory and use python to run termineter.py
+Start a command prompt, navigate to the termineter directory and use python to run termineter.

-## How To Install Termineter (Linux)
-Installation is recommended, but not required.
-Run the included install.sh script.
-It takes a single optional argument as the path to install the framework to.
-If this option  is omitted, the framework and all necessary files are installed to /opt.

 If using a USB optical probe with an FTDI chip, you may need to load and configure the appropriate serial to USB driver in order to use